Kennedy Tsimba

 In November 2005, after 6 years with Free State Cheetahs he transferred the Blue Bulls Rugby Union for an undisclosed fee.
 He was part of the club's historic SuperRugby success as part of a star studded squad.
 In 2008, he rejoined FreeState Cheetahs in a deal where he would appear for Griffons on loan where they won the Currie Cup 1st Division - Tsimba then claiming the 1st Division Currie Cup Player of the Year before retiring in 2010.

-In 2011 Tsimba played for Crusaders 4th side at inside Centre.
+In 2011 he began his coaching journey as he switched from playing to assist coach by Freestate Cheetahs for a short stint as opted to join Rustenburg Impala Rugby club guiding them to 2 Community Gold Cup Championships.

+St Alban's College in Pretoria would then secure the services of Tsimba as their Director of Rugby leading to glory years of the college by bringing the schools first victory in History over their main rivalries Pretoria Boys High in 2016.
+2018 would have his team record most wins in a season.

+In 2020 the University of Pretoria would secure his services leading to 2 Varsity Cup Victories in 2021 and 2022.

 Coaching career

 After retiring Tsimba transitioned into coaching and was appointed as an assistant coach with the FreeState Cheetahs SuperRugby team in 2011 before assuming the role as Coach of Rustenburg Impala 1st team and Head of Academy.

 Impala went on to win the South African Community 2 out of 3 finals in a row while Tsimba was part of the club.
 His technical ability and recruitment strategies were a key component to the Clubs raise to the top of South African Clubs.